+$MAR \leftarrow [PC]$

-MAR ← [PC] $PC \leftarrow [PC] + 1; MDR \leftarrow [[MAR]]$ CIR ← [MDR]
+$PC \leftarrow [PC] + 1; MDR \leftarrow [[MAR]]$

+$\mathsf{CIR} \leftarrow [\mathsf{MDR}]$

+Embedded System

 An embedded system is a combination of hardware and software designed to carry out a specific task.

+Microcontrolle

-Instructions are a set of operations that need to be decoded in Microcontrolle sequence: Made up of a CPU with RAM, ROM and peripherals all embedded on a single chip to carry out a specific each operation is made up of an opcode and an operand. task.
-Instruction sets are low level language instructions that instruct Microprocessor the CPU how to carry out an operation.
+Made up of a CPU with RAM, ROM and peripherals all embedded on a single chip to carry out a specific task.

+Microprocesso

 Integrated circuit consisting of CPU only (no peripherals).

-System on a chip May contain a microcontroller as one of its components; usually includes a CPU, memory, input/output (I/O) ports and secondary storage all on a single chip.
-Embedded System benefits: 1.
-They are small in size and therefore easy to fit into devices.
-2. Compared to other systems, they are relatively low cost to make.
-3. They are usually dedicated to one task making for simple interfaces and often no requirement for an operating system.
-4. They consume very little power.
-5. They can be controlled remotely using a mobile phone, for example.
-6. Very fast reaction to changing input (operate in real time and are feedback orientated); with mass production comes reliability.
-Embedded System drawbacks: 1.
-It can be difficult to upgrade some devices to take advantage of new technology.
-2. Troubleshooting faults in the device is a specialist task.
-3. Although the interface can appear to be simple (such as a single knob) in reality it can be more confusing (for example, changing the time on a cooker clock can require several steps).
-4. Any device that can be accessed over the internet is also open to hackers viruses and so on.
-5. Due to the difficulty in upgrading and fault finding, devices are often just thrown away rather than being repaired (very wasteful).
-6. Can lead to environmental issues created by an increase in the 'throw away' society if devices are discarded just because they have become out of date.
-Examples of embedded systems: 1. security systems (use sensors, such as temperature, acoustic and pressure, to monitor for intruders and sound an alarm if necessary) 2. set-top box to record and play back television programmers (allow aerial, cable, satellite or Wi-Fi inputs and can be controlled remotely) 3. lighting applications (to control lighting depending on time of day, whether a room is occupied and brightness of ambient light; makes use of sensors and actuators to monitor and control lighting levels) 4. vending machines (monitor selection, money entered, tilting of machine and delivery of items using actuators and motors; uses sensors to detect tilting, temperature and to count money entered) 5. washing machines (selection is via keypad which allows wash program to be selected) 6. motor vehicles (fuel injection system, Global Positioning System (GPS) navigation, in-car entertainment, anti-lock braking system (ABS), and so on).
+System on a chip

+May contain a microcontroller as one of its components; usually includes a CPU, memory, input/output (I/O) ports and secondary storage all on a single chip.

+Embedded System benefits:

+- 1. They are small in size and therefore easy to fit into devices. - 2.
+Compared to other systems, they are relatively low cost to make. - They are usually dedicated to one task making for simple interfaces and often no requirement for an operating system. - 4.
+They consume very little power. - 5.
+They can be controlled remotely using a mobile phone, for example. - 6.
+Very fast reaction to changing input (operate in real time and are feedback orientated); with mass production comes reliability.

+Embedded System drawbacks:

+- 1. It can be difficult to upgrade some devices to take advantage of new technology. - 2.
+Troubleshooting faults in the device is a specialist task. - 3.
+Although the interface can appear to be simple (such as a single knob) in reality it can be more confusing (for example, changing the time on a cooker clock can require several steps). - 4.
+Any device that can be accessed over the internet is also open to hackers viruses and so on. - 5.
+Due to the difficulty in upgrading and fault finding, devices are often just thrown away rather than being repaired (very wasteful). - 6.
+Can lead to environmental issues created by an increase in the 'throw away' society if devices are discarded just because they have become out of date.

+Examples of embedded systems:

+- 1. security systems (use sensors, such as temperature, acoustic and pressure, to monitor for intruders and sound an alarm if necessary) - 2. set-top box to record and play back television programmers (allow aerial, cable, satellite or Wi-Fi inputs and can be controlled remotely) - 3. lighting applications (to control lighting depending on time of day, whether a room is occupied and brightness of ambient light; makes use of sensors and actuators to monitor and control lighting levels) 4. vending machines (monitor selection, money entered, tilting of machine and delivery of items using - actuators and motors; uses sensors to detect tilting, temperature and to count money entered)

+5. washing machines (selection is via keypad which allows wash program to be selected) - 6. motor vehicles (fuel injection system, Global Positioning System (GPS) navigation, in-car entertainment, anti-lock braking system (ABS), and so on).